StarRocks/starrocks/docs/using_starrocks/catalog/hudi_catalog.md

 This topic describes how to create a Hudi catalog, and how to configure your StarRock cluster for querying data from Apache Hudi.

 A Hudi catalog is an external catalog, which enables you to query data from Hudi without loading data into StarRocks or creating external tables.
-The Hudi catalog interacts with the following two components of Hudi when you query data from Hudi:
+The StarRocks interacts with the following two components of Hudi when you query data from Hudi:

-- **Metadata service:** used by the leader FE of StarRocks to access Hudi metadata.
-The leader FE generates a query execution plan based on Hudi metadata.
+- **Metadata service:** used by FEs to access Hudi metadata.
+FEs generate a query execution plan based on Hudi metadata.
 - **Data storage system:** used to store Hudi data.
 You can use a distributed file system or object storage system as the data storage system to store the data files of Hudi in various formats.
-After the leader FE distributes the query execution plan to all BEs, all BEs scan the target Hudi data in parallel, perform calculations, and then return the query result.
+After FEs distribute the query execution plan to all BEs, all BEs scan the target Hudi data in parallel, perform calculations, and then return the query result.

 ## Usage notes

+- StarRocks supports querying data files of Hudi in the following formats: Parquet and ORC.
-- StarRocks supports querying Hudi data in the following formats: Parquet, ORC, gzip, Zstd, LZ4, or Snappy.
+- StarRocks supports querying compressed data files of Hudi in the following formats: gzip, Zstd, LZ4, and Snappy.
 - StarRocks supports querying Hudi data in the following types: BOOLEAN, INT, DATE, TimeMillis, TimeMicros, LONG, FLOAT, DOUBLE, STRING, ARRAY, and DECIMAL.
 Note that an error occurs when you query Hudi data in unsupported data types.
 The following data types are not supported: FIXED, ENUM, UNION, MAP, and BYTES.
 - StarRocks supports querying Copy On Write tables.
 Merge On Read tables are not supported.
 For the differences between these two types of tables, see [Table & Query Types](https://hudi.apache.org/docs/table_types).
 - You can use the [DESC](/docs/sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Hudi table in StarRocks 2.4 and later versions.

 ## Before you begin

-Before you create a Hudi catalog, make sure that you have configured your StarRocks cluster to meet the requirements of the data storage system, metadata service, and authenticating service of your Hudi cluster.
+Before you create a Hudi catalog, configure your StarRocks cluster so that you can access the data storage system and metadata service of your Hudi cluster.
 StarRocks supports two data storage systems for Hudi: HDFS and Amazon S3.
 StarRocks supports one metadata service for Hudi: Hive metastore.
 The configurations that need to be performed are the same as that before you create a Hive catalog.
 For information about the configurations, see [Hive catalog](../catalog/hive_catalog.md#before-you-begin).

 ## Create a Hudi catalog